 The ISO will be responsible for coordinating outages through consultation with each of the NWIS Participants.
 NWIS Participants would need to obtain the ISO's approval before intentionally taking an asset offline for planned maintenance.
-The ISO will therefore require the power to approve or defer planned outages in consultation with the participants and should be obliged to clearly communicate its decisions and the rationale for them.52 These aspects will form part of the detailed design phase.
+The ISO will therefore require the power to approve or defer planned outages in consultation with the participants and should be obliged to clearly communicate its decisions and the rationale for them.60

-Scheduling (2 days to 2 hrs ahead of dispatch)
+Scheduling (2 days to 2 hours ahead of dispatch)